 - Dinoflagellates –

-Also known as the fire algae, they are a kind of unicellular algae that are found inhabiting both in freshwater and marine ecosystems.
+Also known as the fire algae, they are a kind of unicellular algae that are found inhabiting both freshwater and marine ecosystems.
 These entities are capable of bioluminescence as they produce a chemical compound which has the potential to generate light when they react.
 The process is stimulated when dinoflagellates come in contact with any object, other organisms or even water movement through waves.
 They can also glow due to a dip in the temperature.
-They use the process of bioluminescence as a defensive mechanism from the predators.
+They use the process of bioluminescence as a defensive mechanism against the predators.
 On lighting up, these entities produce a glowing blue colour.